VictorBAlencar/VictorBAlencar/README.md

 ### Current Focus

 * **Academic:** Building a foundation in Java, Python, C, and SQL.
-* **Front-End:** Developing clean, functional interfaces using HTML, CSS, and JavaScript.
-* **Workflow:** Utilizing Scrum and Kanban to manage both my code and my personal projects.
+* **Workflow:** Utilizing Scrum and Kanban to manage both code and group projects.
-* **Objective:** Developing software that is as balanced and well-engineered as a professional audio mix.
+* **Objective:** Developing software that is balanced and well-engineered.

 ### Technical & Creative Intersection

-Usually I`m coding in VSCode or Github Codespace, but in my free time I love watching movies (I review them on Letterboxd!), reading books or playing games.
+Usually I`m coding in VSCode, but in my free time I love watching movies (I review them on Letterboxd!), reading books or playing games.
 I really enjoy learning about sound design for electronic genres.
-I apply the same philosophy of "composition" in music to my academic and collaborative projects!
+I apply the same philosophy of "composition" in music to my academic and collaborative projects.

 I am particularly interested in how hardware, such as synthesizers and audio systems, interacts with software to create immersive experiences.
 To me, technology is a tool for both efficiency and high-level creativity.

 ### Technical Interests

-* **Languages:** Java, Python, C, SQL, JavaScript
+* **Languages:** Java, Python, C, SQL.
 * **Tools:** FL Studio, DaVinci Resolve
 * **Fields:** Game Development, Sound Design, PC Hardware, and Systems Architecture.